efmkoene/efmkoene.github.io/_posts/2021-04-04-On-not-knowing-what-youre-feeling.md

 But wait, that gives a total cost of \\$0.10+\\$1.10=\\$1.20, which is wrong!
 As told in the book, people who give the correct answer do *not* skip the intuitive wrong answer, they're merely better in suppressing this gut feeling momentarily!

-There is another interesting point in *Thinking, Fast and Slow*, which remarks how easily the fast system can project answers onto any dimension.
+There is another interesting point in *Thinking, Fast and Slow*, which remarks the ease at which the fast system can answer dimensional questions.
 One example to show the flexibility we have in this regard:

 {: .box-warning}